-Using the Student Services Referral form to refer students to programs and services on campus; e.g., Student Assistance Program, Student Success Counseling Services, Financial Aid, Disability Support Services, and the ILC.
+- Refer students to programs and services on campus; e.g., Wellness Services, Student Success Counseling Services, Financial Aid, Disability Support Services, and the ILC.

 Wake Technical Community College understands the sensitivity of information obtained, provided, and/or alleged in such reports as it pertains to an individual’s reputation, privacy, and anonymity.
 Any report of concerning behaviors or threats of violence will be handled in a confidential manner, with information released only on a need-to-know basis.
 When appropriate, legal guidance will be requested.

-All Behavior of Concern reports (documents, files, etc.) related to a threat assessment will be maintained by the Dean of Student Development in the Maxient system.
+All Behavior of Concern reports (documents, files, etc.) related to a threat assessment will be maintained by the Conduct Officers in the Maxient system.
 All criminal reports relating to a threat assessment will be maintained by the Campus Police.